My Brother Jonathan (film): Box office

 The film was a big hit on release, being the third most popular movie at the British box office in 1948.
 It led to Michael Denison being voted the 6th most popular British star.

 Michael Balcon later claimed the film earned £1,041,000 at the UK box office of which £416,000 went on the entertainment tax, £375,000 went to exhibitors and £57,000 to the distributors, meaning the makers of the film did not recover their costs from the UK release.
 According to another account as of 1 April 1950 the film earned distributor's gross receipts of £226,362 in the UK of which £142,813 went to the producer.

 Critical

 The Monthly Film Bulletin wrote: "The novel was a long one and events did not follow hot foot upon one another as is, rather of necessity, the case in the film, at any rate towards the end, when it leaves one rather breathless."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Solidly crafted version of bestseller really packs in a lot of story."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Time has not been kind to the films featuring husband and wife Michael Denison and Dulcie Gray.
 Yet Denison's clipped tones and stiff acting style and Gray's mousey loyalty turned this into a respectable hit. ...
 Polished but sterile."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Solidly crafted version of bestseller really packs in a lot o story."